geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 We also "denormalize" by occasionally providing "redundant" fields in a collection's documents.
 For example, in some cases a document will include a cropName field even though it already has a cropID field.
 We do this avoid having to download large numbers of documents  (i.e. Plantings for all Gardens in the Chapter) in order to perform a calculation.
 These redundant fields are named starting with "cached" to make this explicit in the data model.

+## Root collections vs subcollections

+In Firebase, you can organize the data into root collections or subcollections, as explained in [Choose a data structure](https://firebase.google.com/docs/firestore/manage-data/structure-data).

+Since GGC involves many many-to-many relationships, we choose to organize all of our data as root collections.

+In Firebase, there are no performance differences between root collections and subcollections, so we do not gain or lose anything by making this choice.

 ## Chat rooms

 We use the [Flutter Chat UI](https://pub.dev/packages/flutter_chat_ui) package to implement Chat rooms and users.
 This results in the addition of some collections to Firebase.
 We do not document this here.